CSBinusInternational/Restaurant-project/README.md

 html doc: codes
 css: stylecheet
 # comments
-The social media doesn't work yet, it just to show the features that the page offers0 The nav bar is present on every page, the section you are in is in another color for you to know the page you are on.
+The social media doesn't work yet, it just to show the features that the page offers.
+The nav bar is present on every page, the section you are in is in another color for you to know the page you are on.
 The about section is present in the home page, it shows the information about the restaurant and the team, you can go back to it anytime using the about putton on the nav bar.
 The menu shows only a few items as an example.